Learning at Home

 Writing can happen outside as well.
 Let your child use chalk or an old paintbrush with water to write on the sidewalk.
 When going on errands or a car trip, pack a backpack of writing tools and paper for your child.

-For more tips visit New York State Education Department
+For more tips visit New York State’s Department of Education.

 Reading books aloud with children in any language can introduce them to new information, expand their imaginations, and build their vocabulary.
 When your child sits with you and listens to a book you are sharing, you also are strengthening your parent-child relationship.